-8. Funding Settlement 2021/22 and beyond
+7. Funding Settlement 2023/24 and beyond

-The police service has been through over 10 years of austerity, although it is recognised that the settlements since 2019/20 have started to restore some of the loss of annual funding.
-The graph below shows the amount of cash received by Norfolk Constabulary from the main Home Office grant, precept from households in Norfolk, plus all specific grants.
+Public sector funding has been constrained since 2010 and that has been no different for the police service.
+In the graph below, the blue line shows the amount of cash received by Norfolk Constabulary from the main Home Office grant, precept from households in Norfolk, plus all specific grants.
 Cash levels only exceeded those of 2010/11 for the first time in 2018/19.
-The blue line represents the amount of money the force would have received if their grants and precept had risen broadly in line with inflation of 2% each
+The green line represents the amount of money the force would have received if their grants and precept had risen broadly in line with inflation of 2% each year.